Lakshman Phal: The Amazing Fruit You Need to Discover

 4 Different Ways to Consume Lakshman Phal

-1. Fresh Fruit: The most common way to consume Lakshman phal is as fresh fruit.
+• Fresh Fruit: The most common way to consume Lakshman phal is as fresh fruit.
 The ripe fruit can be cut in half and the creamy white pulp can be scooped out and eaten directly.
-Remove the black seeds before eating the fruit.
+It is crucial to remove the black seeds before eating the fruit, as they contain high levels of a neurotoxic compound [2].

-Top 10 Evidence-Informed Benefits of Lakshman Phal (Soursop)
+10 Areas of Research and Potential Health Support of Lakshman Phal (Soursop)

 1. Rich in Antioxidants

-Contains vitamin C, flavonoids, and acetogenins that help fight free radicals and reduce oxidative stress in the body.
+Contains vitamin C, flavonoids, and annonaceous acetogenins that may help fight free radicals and potentially reduce oxidative stress in the body [1].

-Compounds such as annonacin and acetogenins have demonstrated the ability to inhibit cancer cell growth in vitro.
-These findings are promising but not yet proven in human trials.
+Compounds such as annonacin and acetogenins have demonstrated the ability to inhibit cancer cell growth in laboratory (in vitro) and animal studies [4].
+Crucially, these findings are promising but are NOT yet proven in human clinical trials, and the fruit is NOT a substitute for standard cancer treatment.

 3. May Support Immune Function

-With 20.6 mg of vitamin C per 100 g, Lakshman Phal can contribute to your daily immune-support needs.
+With 20.6 mg of vitamin C per 100 g, Lakshman Phal may contribute to your daily immune-support needs as part of a balanced diet.

 4. Aids Digestion & Eases Constipation